Mongolia’s pitiless dzud

 The dzud is a peculiar weather phenomenon unique to Mongolia in which every few years a summer drought combines with a harsh winter.
 Nomadic herders can only despair as piles of dead, frozen sheep and goats stack up across the steppes, dead from either starvation or the cold.
 It is not uncommon to see a frozen animal dead on its feet.

 Following the dry summer of 2020, most herders, mainly in the central provinces, were not able to prepare hay in the autumn because of degraded grazing lands.
 Thus, many were forced to buy fodder at high prices.
-This was a heavy blow to a great number of herders, particularly those who, given the disruption caused to trading caused by the coronavirus crisis, were unable to sell their primary source of income, cashmere wool.
+This was a heavy blow to a great number of herders, particularly those who, given the disruption caused to trading by the coronavirus crisis, were unable to sell their primary source of income, cashmere wool.

 Bones litter ground in Azraga Bag, Central Mongolia, the remnants of a dzud (Image: Taylor Weidman, The Vanishing Cultures Project, CC.Attrib.SA.3.0).